haplotype/kindred/README.md

     ...

-In pref.kin.gz, the first line is a space delimited header, and rest are the pairwise kinship (including one and itself) and the detailed parameter estimates, total $(n+1)n/2$ lines.
-This output can be turned off by -k option.
+With -k option, Kindred can output an additional file pref.kin.gz.
+The first line is a space delimited header, and rest are the pairwise kinship (including one and itself) and the detailed parameter estimates, total $(n+1)n/2$ lines.

     ID1 ID2 phi sumd d1 d2 d3 d4 d5 d6 d7 d8 d9
     pg1 pg1 0.50014 1.00051 0.00000 0.00000 0.00000 0.00000 0.00000 0.00000 1.00028 0.00000 0.00023